 - Supporting Pride Center in assessing buildings across campus. - Appointing administrator to be responsible for managing a building to work with facilities and the Pride Center to assess their spaces.
-Each building should have a point person who is monitoring the climate of the building. - A policy needs to be in place to ensure there are adequate gender-neutral bathrooms, locker rooms, and any gendered spaces are provided. - LGBTQ inclusive and affirming signage needs to be evaluated and put in place.
+Each building should have a point person who is monitoring the climate of the building. - A policy needs to be in place to ensure there are adequate gender-neutral bathrooms, locker rooms, and any gendered spaces are provided.

+• LGBTQ inclusive and affirming signage needs to be evaluated and put in place.

-More space needs to be dedicated to supporting marginalized students, which includes academic support, community space, group meeting space.
+More space needs to be dedicated to supporting marginalized students, which includes academic support, community space, and group meeting space.
 The current space is limited and cannot fully support the needs of all populations.
-A facilities evaluation needs to occur with Hub, Equity Programs, Learning Communities, and Native Resource Center.
-Student-involved focus groups/data collection needs to occur to understand student needs.
-Needs should include academic, personal, and holistic student needs.
+A facilities evaluation needs to occur with the Hub, Equity Programs, Learning Communities, and the Native American Resource Center.
+Student-involved focus groups/data collection needs to occur to understand holistic student needs.
+Needs should include academic, personal, and community building needs.
 Spaces should be provided with adequate staffing to create and maintain a support and foster holistic development.

 Additionally, we recommend each student space (LRC, Library, Kinesiology, Dining, Student Center, ITC, STEM building, Classroom buildings/spaces, etc.) needs to do an audit of spaces focused on inclusion.
-Plans need to be in place that all spaces continue to focus on inclusion.
-Limited child-friendly spaces (Library, LRC, Study Spaces, classrooms, etc.)
+Plans need to be created to ensure that all spaces continue to focus on inclusion.